captionpoint/captionpoint-plays/THE-ROOMMATE.md

 London?
 ---
 ## SHARON:
-We're the only two people left, in the mins of a building that hos also been bombed but still, oddly, is standing.
+We're the only two people left, in the ruins of a building that has also been bombed but still, oddly, is standing.
-You're a pickpocket.
+You ' r e a pickpocket.
 And I'm a soldier.
-Or maybe I'm a pickpocket and you're a sonor.
+Or maybe I'm a pickpocket and you're a sailor.
 I don't know.
 ---
 ## ROBYN:
 (But laughing.)
 You're crazy.
 ---
 ## SHARON:
 We're sheltering.
 From the cold cold English wind.
-And then suddenly from somewhere far away a lone apartment somewhere high off the street we hear music.
+And then suddenly
+from somewhere far away
+a lone apartment somewhere high off the street we hear music.
-It dlifts.
+It drifts.
-lt comes to us.
+It comes to us.
-lt catches us.
+It catches us.
 ---
 ## ROBYN:
 And then what?
-(SHARON takes ---
+(SHARON takes ROBYN's hand.
-## ROBYN:
-s hand.
 They dance.)
-(Old School World War H Bombed-Out London Dance.
-It's playful and funny at first, and then it's quiete7; and then it's tender and sweet and kind of shy, and then it heats up.
-And then SHARON kisses ---
+(Old School World War II Bombed-Out
+London Dance.
+It's playful and funny at first, and then it's quieter, and then it's tender and sweet and kind of shy, and then it heats up.
+And then SHARON kisses ROBYN.)
-## ROBYN:
-)
-(A beat. ---
-## ROBYN:
-pulls away.
+(A beat.
+ROBYN pulls away.
 Wide-eyed.)
 (A moment between them.)
 ---
 ## SHARON: